We believe that people are happiest in the familiar surroundings of their own home

-When advancing age, infirmity, or disability lead to a situation where life becomes too difficult to cope with independently, the limited options available may involve moving into a Residential Care Home or, becoming increasingly reliant on the kindness of family, friends and neighbours, inevitably losing a degree of independence or worse still - leaving the feeling that you could be becoming a burden.
+When advancing age leads to a situation where life becomes too difficult to cope with independently, the limited options available may involve moving into a care home, or becoming increasingly reliant on the kindness of family, friends and neighbours.

-We then prepare, and after which, regularly update a Care Plan for the client specifying the level of assistance required, this in turn is then used to brief carers before their respective placement.
+We then prepare, and regularly update a Care Plan detailing the level of assistance required, which in turn is used to brief carers before their placement.

 a needs assessment